Some businesses have had changes due to Covid-19. I can't possibly update everyone properly though I will try to do my

 - Two if by Sea: with locations in Halifax and Dartmouth, they offer soy milk for drinks.

-- Coburg Cafe: offers vegan food including paninis, cookies and other baked goods and soy milk for drinks.
+- Coburg Social: offers vegan food including paninis, cookies and other baked goods and soy milk for drinks.

 - The Boardroom Game Cafe: is a half cafe, half boardgame paradise, located on Barrington Street.
 Offers soy milk for drinks, smoothies and a few vegan-friendly snacks such as candy bowls (they will leave out the jelly bellies and mike N ikes if requested), veggie and hummus platter, veggie wrap and a few other lite snacks.